saritasa-nest/saritasa-forge-admin/README.md

 ## Formatting property as HTML

-You can configure certain entity properties to rendered as custom HTML content in the data grid.
+You can configure certain entity properties to be rendered as HTML content in the data grid.

 ### Using Fluent API